 This control will use the camera to detect and learn your facial features.
 Once you teach it your name, your face profile is saved in a global worldwide database.
 Now every robot on the planet can know who everyone is!
 With this control, you can visit a friend, and their robot will know who you are.
 Detected names, ages, and emotions are stored in variables for use in EZ-Script or Blockly.
 Use ControlCommand() to trigger the Detect or Learn buttons.
 Consult the Cheat Sheet for available ControlCommands.

 The Camera Device Control has built-in support for trackings, such as Objects, Faces, Colors, Motion, Glyphs, and more.
 This control does not track a face - meaning, this control will not move servos or have your robot detect when a look is in the camera view.
 For moving servos and detecting faces, use the Face Tracking option of the Camera Device.
 This control will populate variables and execute a script with the detected Name, Age, and Emotional status of the face in the camera.

 What Can I Do With It?

 When your face and name have been taught to the control, the information is saved in a cloud database.
-Any ezrobot that detects your face can know your name.
-This means you can create straightforward scripts that greet people or perform specific actions.
+Any robot that detects your face can know your name.
+You can create straightforward scripts that greet people or perform specific actions.

 Cognitive Face In Action

 In the screenshot below, you can see Dj Sures' face detected.
 The control displays his name, estimated age, and emotional status.
-Now that the Cognitive Face Cloud Database has learned DJ's face, if your robot were to see DJ, it would know who he is.
+Now that the Cognitive Face Cloud Database has learned DJ's face, it would know who he is if your robot were to see DJ.

 Limited Daily Quota